esotericenderman/inflamity/docs/ISSUES.md

 ## Will Fix

 - Placed fire appears as if it's on a block when it appears on leaves and other surfaces.
+- Fire charges can be thrown with both left and right click.
+- Fire charges can be thrown and placed on the ground at the same time.
+- Fire charges place fire where fire shouldn't exist in the first place.
+- There is no animation when throwing fire charges.

 ## Won't Fix